fastmachinelearning/hls4ml-frame-grabbers/README.md

 ### Acknowledgement

 Primary development was completed by Fermi National Accelerator Laboratory, Northwestern University, and Drexel University.
 This work resulted from the implementation described in this paper: https://arxiv.org/abs/2312.00128.
-Deepest thanks to Euresys for their assistance in this development.
+Deepest thanks to Euresys and Columbia University for their assistance and contributions to this development.